Tscherim Soobzokov: Death

 Soobzokov's public notoriety resulted in him receiving death threats.
 The first attempt on Soobzokov's life came in 1979, when someone mailed a package containing a bomb to his house.
 On 15 August 1985, a pipe bomb was detonated outside Soobzokov's home in Paterson, critically injuring him.
 Soobzokov died of his wounds on 6 September 1985.
-An anonymous caller claiming to represent the Jewish Defense League said they had carried out the bombing.
-A spokesman for the JDL later denied responsibility, but applauded Soobzokov's murder as a "righteous act."
+An anonymous caller claiming to represent the Jewish Defense League (JDL) said they had carried out the bombing.
+A spokesman for the JDL later denied responsibility, but applauded Soobzokov's murder as a "righteous act".
 No one was ever charged with the bombing.
 Tscherim's son, Aslan Soobzokov, has twice sued the federal government over its investigation.
 In 2017, Aslan made a statement claiming that "Soobzokov was killed because CIA feared revelation of the truth."
 The bombing was linked by the FBI to a similar bomb attack on Nazi fugitive Elmārs Sproģis.

 The prime suspect in these attacks is Robert Manning, a JDL member who is also considered a prime suspect in the murder of Alex Odeh.
 In 1994, Manning was convicted of an unrelated non-political murder, that of computer company secretary Patricia Wilkerson in California, in July 1980, and sentenced to life in prison.
 In October 2023, Manning was granted parole.
-He was released from prison on July 24, 2024.
+He was released from prison in July 2024.